AleMorales9011/ForgeWare/012-POO/POO_2.md

 ```
 # For loop

-This loop combines initialization, condition checking, and increment/decrement in a concise syntax.
+This loop combines initialization, `condition checking`, and increment/decrement in a concise syntax.
 It's often preferred for iterating a fixed number of times

 ```java
 for (initialization; condition; increment/decrement) {